conroywhitney/writingz/_posts/2013-03-16-safety-blanket.md

 ---
 layout: post
+tags:
+ - blawg
 title: Safety Blanket
 ---

 I bought a *manta indigena* today in Lima -- a blanket made out of alpaca hair like what you would expect some tourist in Peru to buy.
 I sought mine out -- indeed, it is the only thing I wanted to buy here.
 I could see it in my mind -- what I wanted it to look like (black and grey, surprise surprise); how big I wanted it to be (curl-up body-sized); what weight it should be (warm, but not bulky); what texture it should have against my skin (soft, but not tickly).
 All I needed to do was sit back and let it come to me.
 And it did.
 It's perfect.
 It's the right everything.
 I couldn't ask for anything more.